effector/effector/.github/ISSUE_TEMPLATE/bug_report.md

 **What is the expected behavior:**

-**Which versions of Effector packages, and which browser and OS are affected by this issue?
-Did this work in previous versions of Effector?:**
+**Which versions of effector packages, and which browser and OS are affected by this issue?
+Did this work in previous versions of effector?:**